Shiraz Metro: Line 2

 Line 2 runs to Mian Rood and Aadel Abad via Enghelab Street and Basij Square.
 There are two separate tunnels, each with 7 metre in diameter, at the depth of 15 metres.
 Among the 13 planned stations, 2 of them will be on the surface.

 Line 3 (to Sadra)

-The seven-station, 10 km Line 3 is under construction.
+The eight-station, 10 km Line 3 is under construction.
 First station will start from Mirza-ye Shirazi Metro Station in Line 1 and connects to Sadra, Fars, new city in northwest of Shiraz.

+Line 4

+The 18 km Line 4 connects Ehsan to Razi by passing Farhanshahr, Pasdaran, and Esteghlal boulevards.
+The first phase, connecting Razi to Esteghlal will have 8 stations.

 Future Lines

-Lines 4, 5 and 6 are in the design stage.
+Lines 5 and 6 are in the design stage.

 Rolling stock

 Line 1 is being operated using a fleet of 27 five-car 1.5 kV DC overhead electric train-sets which were supplied by the Chinese CNR Corporation and a local partner (IRICO), under a contract awarded in November 2010.

+Fares and Tickets

+Most of the public transportation fares in urban area in Iran can be paid by smart card or cash/token.
+The smart card can be used for buses and taxi and sometimes other services and even purchases.
+The CityWay smart card service is provided by Shar Bank and can be purchased at subway station and automatically recharged.
+As of summer 2023 Shiraz subway single fare by smart card is 12,000 Rials (1,200 Iranian Toman, ~ US$0.02 as US$ rate is about 49,500 Tomans) or 20,000 Rials (~ US$0.04) for cash purchase.
+Shiraz City Council in Sept 2023 approved a raise of single fare by smart card to 18,000 Rials and 30,000 Rials for cash purchase.

+Time table of Shiraz Metro fares/prices: